liuliu/ccv/doc/convnet.md

 Accuracy-wise:

-The test is performed on ILSVRC 2010 test dataset, as of time being, I cannot obtain the validation dataset for ILSVRC 2012.
+The test is performed on ILSVRC 2010 test dataset and ILSVRC 2012 validation dataset.

-The training stopped to improve at around 60 epochs, at that time, the central patch from test set obtained 39.71% of top-1 missing rate (lower is better) and the training set obtained 37.80% of top-1 missing rate.
+For ILSVRC2010 dataset, The training stopped to improve at around 60 epochs, at that time, the central patch from test set obtained 36.56% of top-1 missing rate (lower is better) and the training set obtained 32.2% of top-1 missing rate.
 In Alex's paper, they reported 37.5% top-1 missing rate when averaging 10 patches, and 39% top-1 missing rate when using the central patch in test set.

+For ILSVRC2012 dataset, the training stopped to improve at around 70 epochs, at that time, the central patch from test set obtained 41.4% of top-1 missing rate (lower is better) and the training set obtained 37.8% of top-1 missing rate.
+In Alex's paper, they reported 40.5% top-1 missing rate when averaging 10 patches.
+In Matt's paper, they reported 38.4% top-1 missing rate when using 1 convnet as configured in Fig.3 and averaging 10 patches.

-Assuming you have ILSVRC 2010 test set files ordered in image-net-test.txt, run
+Assuming you have ILSVRC 2012 validation set files ordered in image-net-2012-val.txt, run

-	./cnnclassify image-net-test.txt ../samples/image-net.sqlite3 > image-net-classify.txt
+	./cnnclassify image-net-2012-val.txt ../samples/image-net-2012.sqlite3 > image-net-2012-classify.txt

-For complete test set to finish, this command takes an hour on GPU, and if you don't have GPU enabled, it will take about a day to run on CPU.
+For complete validation set to finish, this command takes half an hour on GPU, and if you don't have GPU enabled, it will take about a day to run on CPU.

-Assuming you have the ILSVRC 2010 ground truth data in LSVRC2010_test_ground_truth.txt
+Assuming you have the ILSVRC 2012 validation ground truth data in LSVRC2012_val_ground_truth.txt

-	./cnnvldtr.rb LSVRC2010_test_ground_truth.txt image-net-classify.txt
+	./cnnvldtr.rb LSVRC2012_test_ground_truth.txt image-net-2012-classify.txt

 will reports the top-1 missing rate as well as top-5 missing rate.

-For 32-bit float point image-net.sqlite3 on GPU, the top-1 missing rate is 36.82%, 0.68% better
+For 32-bit float point image-net-2012.sqlite3 on GPU, the top-1 missing rate is 38.17%, 2.33% better
+than Alex's result with 1 convnet, and 0.23% better than Matt's result with 1 convnet and configured with Fig.3.
+The top-5 missing rate is 16.22%, 1.98% better than Alex's and 0.28% better than Matt's.
-than Alex's result, the top-5 missing rate is 16.26%, 0.74% better than Alex's.
-For half precision image-net.sqlite3 (the one included in ./samples/), the top-1 missing rate is 36.83% and the top-5 missing rate is 16.25%.
+For half precision image-net-2012.sqlite3 (the one included in ./samples/), the top-1 missing rate is 38.18% and the top-5 missing rate is 16.17%.

+See http://www.image-net.org/challenges/LSVRC/2013/results.php#cls for the current state-of-the-art, ccv's implementation is still about 5% behind Clarifai (Matt's commercial implementation, later claimed to be 10.7%: http://www.clarifai.com/) and 2% behind OverFeat on top-5 missing rate.

-For 32-bit float point image-net.sqlite3 on CPU, the top-1 missing rate is 37.32%, and the top-5
+For 32-bit float point image-net-2012.sqlite3 on CPU, the top-1 missing rate is XX.XX%, and the top-5
+missing rate is XX.XX%.

+For 32-bit float point image-net-2010.sqlite3 on GPU, the top-1 missing rate is 33.91%, and the top-5
-missing rate is 16.48%.
+missing rate is 14.08%.

-You can download the 32-bit float point one with ./samples/download-image-net.sh
+You can download the 32-bit float point versions with ./samples/download-image-net.sh

 Speed-wise: